 Our bodies are always trying to send us some kind of message about our overall health.
 Half the battle is learning to recognize these signs, as sometimes they aren’t as obvious as we’d like them to be.
 We’re familiar enough with the common warnings of poor health — oddly fluctuating body weight, blotchy skin, bad body odor.
 But we haven’t been trained to track the bizarre more cues, like the length of our fingers.
 Rebecca Goldin, a researcher and mathematician at George Mason University, told Wired that we now have access to huge databases of bizarre information that relate to our well-being.
 Doctors can use offbeat characteristics as jumping-off points to diagnose cancer, heart disease, and chronic ailments.

 Goldin also reminds us that these strange benchmarks shouldn’t be taken as gospel.
 It’s common to see medical professionals disagree on a few topics; something will get published in a medical journal, only to be heatedly challenged by another doctor shortly after.
 While it’s important to know what our potential risks are, we should always keep the lines of communication open with our own physicians.
-The good news is that if you listen to the signs and catch some of these issues early enough, you can treat them and get on merrily with your life.
+The good thing is that if you listen to the signs and catch some of these issues early enough, you can treat them and get on merrily with your life.
 Here are seven of the weirdest indicators of your health.

 1. Your Fingernails